calmm-js/partial.lenses/README.md

 // [ 'x', 'y', 'z' ]
 ```

-**NOTE:** There is a gotcha related to removing elements from an array.
-Namely,
+**NOTE:** There is a gotcha related to removing elements from array-like
-when the last element is removed, the result is `undefined` rather than an empty
+objects.
+Namely, when the last element is removed, the result is `undefined`
-array.
-This is by design, because this allows the removal to propagate upwards.
+rather than an empty array.
+This is by design, because this allows the removal
-It is not uncommon, however, to have cases where removing the last element from
+to propagate upwards.
+It is not uncommon, however, to have cases where removing
-an array must not remove the array itself.
-Consider the following examples
+the last element from an array-like object must not remove the array itself.
-without [`L.required([])`](#L-required):
+Consider the following examples without [`L.required([])`](#L-required):

 ```js
 L.remove(0, ["a", "b"])